Post-mining management: Ineris coordinates the European POMHAZ project

 Project Methodology

-The project’s methods focus on identifying the interaction between hazards and their impact on land planning.
-Analytical techniques are employed alongside decision support and geographic information systems to ensure the operational incorporation of multi-hazard analyses in the management of mining regions in Europe.
+The project’s methods focused on identifying the interaction between hazards and their impact on land planning.
+The methodology is supported by analytical techniques and decision support system to ensure the operational incorporation of multi-hazard analyses in the management of mining regions in Europe.